Make Sense of Data

-- Is your task to make research results intelligible for investors?
+- your task is to make research results intelligible for investors,

 Contents and Schedule

 We encourage an exploratory mindset!
 This online course is structured into ten online modules.
 The modules consist of videos and podcasts, reflection tasks, and practical assignments.
 The modules are followed by interactive questions to check your knowledge along the way.
 An integral part of your learning will be employing a course workbook for practice, reflection, and later reference.
-The workbook includes reflection prompts and gives you adept directions on how to advance a visualization project of your own.
+The workbook includes reflection prompts and gives you expert directions on how to advance a visualization project of your own.

 The course videos are subtitled in English.

-Ten Online modules
+Ten Online Modules

 Check your lessons learned

-Follow adept directions to start your visualization
+Follow expert directions to start your visualization

-Course Introduction, What is Information Visualization?
+Course Introduction: What is Information Visualization?

 Elements of Visual Storytelling